-(1) CUSIP numbers are included solely for the convenience of the owner of the Bonds.
+- CUSIP numbers are included solely for the convenience of the owner of the Bonds.
 CUSIP is a registered trademark of The American Bankers Association.
 CUSIP data herein is provided by CUSIP Global Services, managed by S&P Global Market Intelligence on behalf of The American Bankers Association.
 This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Services.
-None of the City, the Financial Advisor, or the Purchaser is responsible for the selection or correctness of the CUSIP numbers set forth herein.
+None of the City, the Financial Advisor, or the Purchasers are responsible for the selection or correctness of the CUSIP numbers set forth herein. - Yield calculated is based on the assumption that the Bonds denoted and sold at premium will be redeemed on February 1, 2030, the first optional call date for the Bonds, at a redemption price of par plus accrued interest to the date of redemption.

-5024 BROADWAY HALTOM CITY, TEXAS 76117

-PHONE: (817) 222-7700
+5024 BROADWAY HALTOM CITY, TEXAS 76117 PHONE: (817) 222-7700